pawanJ09/expense-report-generator/README.md

 # Chase Credit Card Statement Parser

 This app will parse the Chase bank Credit Card statement from PDF to Excel.
+Add your credit card statement in the stmt directory of this project and run the app following the steps below to generate your expense report.

 ## Requirements